RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/05_widget_grouping.rst

 You will design a more user friendly interface if you group and organize your widgets in a coherent design.
 Tkinter has four basic ways to group widgets.
 These are described in the following table.
-These are often referred to as "container" widgets because in the widget hierarchy of a GUI program they are the parent widget of a group of related widgets.
+They are often referred to as "container" widgets because in the widget hierarchy of a GUI program they are the parent widget of a group of related widgets.